-If you are experiencing domestic violence that would expose you to physical injury in the workplace or you are experiencing workplace violence or believe that workplace violence is likely to occur, you may seek immediate assistance by contacting any member of the Workplace Respect Committee.
-The Workplace Respect Committee will assist in preventing and responding to the situation.

-10.5.
-Confidentiality of Complaints and Investigations

-We recognize the sensitive nature of harassment and violence complaints and we will keep all complaints confidential, to the extent that we are able to do so.
-We will only release as much information as it necessary to investigate and respond to the complaint or situation or if required to do so by law.

-Out of respect for the relevant individuals, it is essential that the complainant, respondent, witnesses and anyone else involved in the formal investigation of a complaint maintain confidentiality throughout the investigation and afterwards.
+- (a) If you are experiencing domestic violence that would expose you to physical injury in the workplace or you are experiencing workplace violence or believe that workplace violence is likely to occur, you may seek immediate assistance by contacting the Chief Administrative Officer.
+They will assist in preventing and responding to the situation. - 10.5.
+Confidentiality of Complaints and Investigations - (a) We recognize the sensitive nature of harassment and violence complaints and we will keep all complaints confidential, to the extent that we are able to do so.
+We will only release as much information as it necessary to investigate and respond to the complaint or situation or if required to do so by law. - (b) Out of respect for the relevant individuals, it is essential that the complainant, respondent, witnesses and anyone else involved in the formal investigation of a complaint maintain confidentiality throughout the investigation and afterwards.